 Now, all these website builders will help you optimize your content for search engines and, in turn, bring in more visitors.
 But in the terms of SEO, what are they actually good at?

 - Wix is the best website builder for SEO and the best website builder money can buy overall

-- Squarespace is packed with SEO features like native keyword support and SEO-specific apps, and offers unbeatable design functionality
+- Squarespace is packed with SEO features and is very mobile-friendly, offering unbeatable design functionality

 - GoDaddy comes with a useful “SEO Wizard” (a tool that points out ways to improve your page for SEO)